$1,785 to $2,368 pp (USD)

 Day 5

-Into the Heart of the Maasai Mara
+Into the Heart of the Masai Mara National Reserve

-Into the Heart of the Maasai Mara
+Into the Heart of the Masai Mara National Reserve

-The journey continues to the Maasai Mara National Reserve, the northern extension of the Serengeti ecosystem.
+The journey continues to the Masai Mara National Reserve, the northern extension of the Serengeti ecosystem.
 The Mara is globally recognized for having the highest density of terrestrial wildlife on earth.
-This is the premier location for spotting the "Big Cats"—lion, leopard, and cheetah.
+This is the premier location for spotting the Big Cats—lion, leopard, and cheetah.

 Activity: Afternoon game drive in the Talek or Musiara sectors.